helpwave/services/README.md

 3. Invokes sqlc to generate go code based on a `sqlc.yaml`

 Usage:
-- `devenv shell models <some-svc>` generates models for a specific service
+- `./models.sh <some-svc>` generates models for a specific service
-- `devenv shell models` generates models for all services
+- `./models.sh models` generates models for all services

 ## Enviroment variables
 Every service should contain a `.env.example` file which should be copied to a usable `.env` file